 As an advocate of schadenfreude, I get great delight when other people’s magnets attract to one another.
 I get similar joy from the noise they make when they clunk together!
 I am not here trying to pretend this is a deep complex game.
 After all, it’s 14 age rating is more to stop younger people eating the magnets, rather than a reflection of its complexity!
 It is however, five to ten minutes of great, simple fun for all to enjoy.
 Sometimes, that is all you are in the mood for or have time for.
 It is those reasons that sees Kluster become the Board Game Review Game of the Month for February!

 For clarity.
 We don’t get paid for our reviews.
-We purchased this game with our own money, it would be a bit too cheap to give my son a birthday present that was a review copy!
-Either way, this has not affected our review!
+We purchased this game with our own money, this has not affected our review in any way.